tusharsadhwani/leetcode/README.md

 # leetcode

-My set of leetcode solutions, written in mypy (statically type-checked Python)
+My set of leetcode solutions, written in type-checked Python.

-They're all checked by mypy strict-mode, so you can be sure that all types are correct.
+They're all checked by mypy in strict-mode, so you can be sure that all types are correct.

+The types use syntax from Python 3.9+

 ## Testing